 Q: I think the concept of HYVES could be very disruptive for the industry.
 As a freelancer myself this could mean I could take on bigger projects or more projects and pass them down to a HYVE for collaboration.
-Could I also request to join a HYVE by offering my skills to such HYVE?
+Could I also request to join HYVE by offering my skills to such HYVE?
 How autonomous and decentralized do you plan these HYVES to be?
-Are there any plans or ideas on how to promote the adoption of a HYVE work model?
+Are there any plans or ideas on how to promote the adoption of the HYVE work model?

 Tudor: That's exactly right!
 You can totally do that.
 And yes, you can apply to join an existing HYVE or create your own.
 The HYVEs are completely self-governed.
 That means you can vote on adding new people, kicking someone out, redistributing shares, having an employee of the HYVE with no shares, etc.